milaninayak123/pl300-powerbi-notes/notes/12-dax-time-intelligence.md

 # Part 12 — DAX Time Intelligence

+*YTD/MTD calculations, and the snapshot-data trap almost everyone falls into.*

 **Time Intelligence** just means date-based calculations — YTD, MTD, QTD, Year-over-Year growth, new customers this month.
 All of it works by automatically shifting the date filter context.

 **Prerequisite:** none of this works without a proper Date table, marked as the Date Table, with continuous, unique dates — the same requirement from Part 9.